mezhanglei/react-easy-formrender/README.md

 # Default export component

 - The atomic components used in the form are fully decoupled from the form Engine, and can be replaced with any ui library component or other custom component with `value` (or set via `valueProp`) and `onChange` interface props before the form is used
 - Render the form through the `schema` attribute, It includes three parts: 1. the props of the outermost form container.2.the `FormFieldProps` corresponding to the fields are used to describe the properties of the form field.
-3. `widgetProps` in FormFieldProps is used to describe the `widgets` component
+3. `props` in FormFieldProps is used to describe the `controls` component
 - String expressions are fully supported for simple types of property fields in `schema`

 # RenderFormChildren component